Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 >Insight 3 : The promotions system does not look ideal for retention.

 - **98.3%** of workers `did not receive a promotion` in the last 5 years.
-- Around `17% of employees who did not receive a promotion in the last 5 years departed`, dropping to 4% if they did.
+- Approximatively `17% of employees who did not receive a promotion in the last 5 years departed`, dropping to 4% if they did.
 - Implementing a structure with more echelon could add a sense of progression in the work force wich might boost moral and lead to lower turnover.
 - The `number of promotions` do not appear related to the **number of hours worked**, **the number of project participated in** nor to the **last evaluation of the worker**.
 They do however, appear to be correlated to their **satisfaction levels**.